What Is Pirated Software, and Can You Really Get in Trouble Using It?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Jack Sparrow is a beloved character for a reason.
-Pirates are seen as fun and mischievous in modern fairy tales, but actual piracy can lead to a world of trouble.
-Software developers protect their intellectual property through copyright laws.
-Internet piracy not only hurts the overall software industry but also contributes to the spread of malware through unlicensed software products and pirated materials.
-Pirating software can land you a hefty fine and even jail time.
-You may be using illegal software and not even know it.
+Pirated software not only hurts the overall industry, but it also contributes to the spread of malware through unlicensed software products and materials.
+Pirating software can land you a hefty fine and even jail time.[1]

 In this article